GoogleChrome/web.dev/src/site/content/en/metrics/fcp/index.md

 [![FCP timeline from google.com](fcp-filmstrip.png)](fcp-filmstrip.png)

-In the above load timeline, the first contentful paint happens in the second frame, as that's when the first text and image elements are rendered to the screen.
+In the above load timeline, FCP happens in the second frame, as that's when the first text and image elements are rendered to the screen.